ch2ohch2oh/ch2ohch2oh/README.md

 ### Hi there 👋

-I'm a software engineer working in fintech industry with background in experimental physics :)
+I'm a software engineer working in the fintech industry with background in experimental particle physics :)